MiroslavJelaska/gitignore/README.md

 _Note:_ On Windows you can download latest .exe file and put it in directory that is added to the PATH.

+## Further enchantments
+* Currently `git ignore --list` actually lists all files from [github.com/github/gitignore/](https://github.com/github/gitignore/) and not all of them are .gitignore's.

 ## Few resources
 [http://mfranc.com/tools/git-custom-command/](http://mfranc.com/tools/git-custom-command/)